bdorninger/angular-svg/readme.md

 - svgs wrapped in blobs cannot be styled anymore

 - object urls need to be sanitized (as other programmatic content applied to ng templates)

+- poor diagnostics: there is just a difficult to read hash value identifying the image - difficult to find out which image this is actually!